JemRF/RF-Documentation/pages/wifidocs/wifi-iot-setup.md

 The first step is to connect your smart device to the WiFi Sensor.
 Power up the WiFi Sensor and using your computer (or smart device) look for a WiFi Name that starts with **PEP** followed by some numbers.
 These numbers are the unique ID of your device.
 Connect to the device using the default password:

 Password: PrivateEyePi
-{% include image.html file="gwsetup-ssid.jpg" alt="WiFi GW Connect"%}
+{% include image.html file="gwsetup-ssid.jpg" alt="WiFi Connect"%}

 ### Step 2 : Configure SSID and Password
 Now open up a browser  and navigate to [http://192.168.4.1/](http://192.168.4.1).
-{% include image.html file="wifigwsetup.jpg" alt="WiFi GW Setup Page"%}
+{% include image.html file="wifisetup.jpg" alt="WiFi Setup Page"%}
 From here you configure your WiFi Settings.

-{% include image.html file="wifigwsetup-ssid.jpg" alt="WiFi GW SSID Select Page"%}
+{% include image.html file="wifi-setup-ssid.jpg" alt="WiFi SSID Select Page"%}
 Next enter the Network Name/SSID and Password of your WiFi router and click on save.

 Wait a few moments for the WiFi Sensor to connect to the WiFi router.
 Click on the "Setup Details" menu option to refresh the screen.
 Once connected you will see the **WLAN:** IP address has given to the Wireless Sensor, as shown in the next image.
-In the example below it shows 192.168.254.46, yours will be different.
+In the example below it shows 192.168.254.8, yours will be different.
 What's important is your gateway is now connected to the Internet.
 {% include image.html file="wifisetuponline.png" alt="WiFi Sensor Online"%}

 ### Step 3 : Connect to Monitoring Server